backinasecond/clocks/README.md

 # clocks
-A cpp header only library template with testing and CI
+A cpp header only library template with testing

+# Ideal Result:
+- i can put this header only library as a directory (`clocks`) inside another cmake project, and have it work
+- be able to install this header only library on my system
+- easily build and run tests

+# Note:
+- the `cpp` files should not be modified except if you want to change the include path for `catch2`
+- `cmake/CompilerWarnings.cmake` file should not be modified
+- `include/CMakeLists.txt` file should only be modified if absolutely necessary

-# TODO
+# Todo:

-### Add `test/CMakeLists.txt` file
+- write the parent `CMakeLists.txt file`
+- write the `test/CMakeLists.txt file`
-- make use of the compiler warnings cmake file in `cmake`
+- building the tests MUST use the warnings from `cmake/CompilerWarnings.cmake`
-- also provide a way to make sure the tests have access to catch2
+- figure out a way for the tests to have access to catch2 (e.g. put the catch2 header file in there directly, or use conan)
-- this access can be just putting the header file for catch2 in here
-- doing this might mean needing to change `<catch/catch2.hpp>` to use `""`

-### Add `CMakeLists.txt` file
-- this should be an interface target since this is a header only library
-- not sure how this should interact with tests
+### Please write this using cmake best practises such that it is extensible and can be used as a template for a header only library in the future

-### Helpful links
+## Helpful links
 - https://github.com/lefticus/cpp_starter_project
 - https://github.com/IronsDu/brynet/blob/master/tests/CMakeLists.txt